Approximating the partition function of the ferromagnetic Potts model

 \begin{description} \item[Problem] $\Tutte(q,\gamma)$. \item[Instance] Graph $\graph=(\graphvertices,\graphedges)$. \item[Output] $\ZTutte(\graph;q,\boldgamma)$, where $\boldgamma$ is the constant function with $\boldgamma_\graphedge = \gamma$ for every $\graphedge\in\graphedges$. \end{description}

 We will have much more to say about computational approximations of real numbers below.
 For the moment, it may help the reader to think of~$q$ and~$\gamma$ as being rational.
-Jaeger, Vertigan and Welsh~\cite{JVW90} have shown that $\Tutte(q,\gamma)$ is \#P-hard for every fixed $q>2$ and $\gamma>0$.
+Jaeger, Vertigan and Welsh~\citeyear{JVW90} have shown that $\Tutte(q,\gamma)$ is \#P-hard for every fixed $q>2$ and $\gamma>0$.
 Thus, it is unlikely that there is a polynomial-time algorithm for exactly solving this problem.
 (If there were such an algorithm, this would entail $\Ptime=\numP$, and of course $\Ptime=\mathrm{NP}$.)

 We are interested in the complexity of \emph{approximately} solving $\Tutte(q,\gamma)$.
 We start by defining the relevant concepts.
-A \emph{randomised approximation scheme\/} is an algorithm for approximately computing the value of a function~$f:\Sigma^*\rightarrow \mathbb{R}$.
+A \emph{randomised approximation scheme\/} is an algorithm for approximately computing the value of a function~$f:\alphabet^*\rightarrow \mathbb{R}$.
+(Here, $\alphabet$ is a finite alphabet, and inputs to~$f$ are represented as strings over this alphabet.)
 The approximation scheme has a parameter~$\varepsilon>0$ which specifies the error tolerance.
 A \emph{randomised approximation scheme\/} for~$f$ is a randomised algorithm that takes as input an instance $ x\in \alphabet^{\ast }$ (e.g., for the problem $\Tutte(q,\gamma)$, the input would be an encoding of a graph~$\graph$) and a rational error tolerance $\varepsilon >0$, and outputs a rational number $z$ (a random variable of the ``coin tosses'' made by the algorithm) such that, for every instance~$x$,